HEPARIN SODIUM- heparin sodium injection

 Inspect parenteral drug products visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 Use only if solution is clear and the seal is intact.
 Do not use if solution is discolored or contains a precipitate.

-Administer HEPARIN SODIUM INJECTION by intermittent IV injection, IV infusion, or deep subcutaneous (intrafat, i.e., above the iliac crest or abdominal fat layer) injection.
+Administer HEPARIN SODIUM INJECTION by intermittent intravenous injection, intravenous infusion, or deep subcutaneous (intrafat, i.e., above the iliac crest or abdominal fat layer) injection.
 HEPARIN SODIUM INJECTION is not intended for intramuscular (IM) use [see Adverse Reactions (6.1)].

-Periodic platelet counts and hematocrits are recommended during the entire course of HEPARIN SODIUM INJECTION therapy, regardless of the route of administration.
+Periodically monitor platelet counts, hematocrit, and occult blood in stool during the entire course of HEPARIN SODIUM INJECTION therapy, regardless of the route of administration.

 The dosing recommendations in Table 1 are based on clinical experience.
 Although dosages must be adjusted for the individual patient according to the results of suitable laboratory tests, the following dosage schedules may be used as guidelines: